rumpkernel/rumprun/README.md

 These drivers are also provided as demos, see instructions below.

 For applications a POSIX-y interface is provided.
 Some applications, such as those using file systems or sockets interfaces, will more or less work out-of-the-box.
 Limitations include applications which do not fit into a single-process no-VM model, such as applications using `fork()` or `execve()`.
+These limitations may sometimes be overcome by various forms of emulation.

 See http://www.NetBSD.org/docs/rump/ for more information on rump kernels.